[note: I’ve been reading the German original]

-The story: HH is already a pretty successful German poet/journalist when he embarks on several journeys to Berlin, Poland, the Harz, the North Sea, Italy and England.
+The story: in the early 1820s, Heinrich Heine is already a pretty successful German poet/journalist.
+He goes on several journeys to Berlin, Poland, the Harz, the North Sea, Italy and England.
 He travels mostly on foot, and he writes mostly about nature and society.

 collection of essays

-The resulting book is a collection of individual travelogues, i.e. one about Berlin, one about Poland, and so on.
-And while some of these stories are truly great (the Harz), others just boring (Berlin, Italy).
+The resulting book doesn’t have an overarching story.
+Instead it’s a collection of individual travelogues. i.e. one is about Berlin, the other about Poland, and so on.
+And while some of these stories are truly great (the Harz), others can feel a bit boring (Berlin, Italy).

 Heinrich Heine’s sharp tongue

-The good: one thing that I loved about HH’s writing was his sharp tongue – some of his depictions of people were so mean that I actually had to laugh out loud when I read them.
-(And he writes very well about nature, too!)
+One thing that I loved about Heine’s writing was his sharp tongue – some of his depictions of people were so mean that I actually had to laugh out loud when I read them.
+And he writes very well about nature, too.

 some boring stuff

-The bad: some parts totally lacked movement and were very hard to bear: HH’s account of Berlin, for example, seemed like just one long bla about high society – who hangs out where, what’s a good place to have coffee, and so on.
+What I didn’t like were some of the parts that seemed to lack movement.
+Heine’s account of Berlin, for example, seemed less like a travelogue and more like a momentary snapshot of Berlin’s high society – who hangs out where, which café has good coffee, and so on.
 I yawned a lot when I was reading this stuff.

 worth the read